marcelovdo/trello-clone/README.md

-Building a small Trello clone to study Web development technology.
+Building a small Trello clone to study Web development.

-# Done

-# Next Steps

-- React App
-- Express API
-- Postgres DB
-- Authentication
-- GraphQL natively
-- GraphQL using Apollo
-- Docker containers
-- CI/CD
+Client-sde code built with create-react-app.

 <!--  # Getting Started with Create React App